Come Visit Us !

 The Feast after the Famine

-After everyone left the next day it was “all hands on deck,” for clean up and changing over all the campers for the next crowd.
-Then, even though we were exhausted, would do it all again on Sunday and try to muster up just as much enthusiasm as we had the day before.
+After everyone left the next day it was “all hands on deck,” to clean up of both venues, restock, set up and change over all the campers for the next crowd.
+Even though we were completely exhausted, we would do it all again on Sunday and try to muster up just as much enthusiasm as we had the day before.
 We would work two back to back 16 hour days showing hundreds of people a great time!

 By Monday, we were both catatonic.
 I still had to rally for my day job!
 Charlene and I argued a lot during those months.
 We both felt under appreciated and overworked.
 It was only natural.